Literature & Medicine

 “I enjoyed the evening and am looking forward to more evenings of discussion.
 I see only positive ripples generating outward from here.” ~ Kathy

 Literature & Medicine: Humanities at the Heart of Health Care™ is an award-winning program offered by Humanities Councils in 26 states around the country, including Delaware.
-Begun 20 years ago in Maine, Literature & Medicine offers hospital-based, scholar-led readings and discussion groups that use works of fiction, poetry, drama, and non-fiction to explore what’s at the heart of healthcare.
+Begun 20 years ago in Maine, Literature & Medicine offers scholar-led reading and discussion groups that use works of fiction, poetry, drama, and non-fiction to explore what’s at the heart of healthcare.

 Participants come from all branches of medical care, including nurses, physicians, support staff, administrators, clergy, social workers and therapists in hospitals, home health, hospice, and public health settings.
 Some programs also admit members of the general public.
 In a study conducted at the US Veterans Administration, participants reported an 82% increase in empathy, a 61% improvement in job satisfaction, and a 59% rise in cultural awareness*.